At St Patrick’s Mental Health Services (SPMHS), we take the protection of your personal data seriously.

 Privacy Notice review

-The SPMHS Privacy Notice will be reviewed regularly in light of any legislative or other relevant developments.
+Our Privacy Notice will be reviewed regularly in light of any legislative or other relevant developments.
 We reserve the right to change this Privacy Notice from time to time at our sole discretion.
-If we make any changes, we will post those changes here and update the “Last Updated” date at the bottom of this Privacy Statement.
+If we make any changes, we will post those changes here and update the “Last Updated” date at the bottom of this Privacy Notice.

 We encourage you to regularly review this Privacy Notice to make sure you are aware of any changes and how your information may be used.